danielsimao/danielsimao/README.md

 ### Hi I'm Daniel Simão 👋

 I'm a fullstack developer based in Porto, Portugal.
 I'm very passionate about building UI from scratch and creating amazing UX experiences.
-I have been enjoying digging into a handful of UI libraries, learn from them and give my contribution.
+Furthermore, I have been enjoying digging into a handful of UI libraries, learn from them as well as give my contribution.

 #### Top Technologies & Tools